-On July 28, 2011, the Department of Revenue certified that preliminary cumulative state tax revenues for fiscal 2011 exceeded the permissible state tax revenue limit set by Chapter 62F by approximately \$1.182 billion.
-Because no withdrawals from the Stabilization Fund are expected to occur on account of fiscal 2011, the entire amount of any cumulative excess as of the end of fiscal 2011 is expected to be transferred back to the General Fund for inclusion in consolidated net surplus.
-The Department of Revenue is expected to certify final permissible state tax revenues in September, 2011.
+On September 27, 2011, the Department of Revenue certified that cumulative state tax revenues for fiscal 2011 exceeded the permissible state tax revenue limit set by Chapter 62F by approximately \$1.187 billion.
+Because \$9.0 million in Stabilization Fund investment income was transferred to the General Fund during fiscal 2011, per the fiscal 2011 General Appropriation Act, that same amount was transferred back to the Stabilization Fund before the remaining cumulative excess as of the end of fiscal 2011 was transferred back to the General Fund for inclusion in the consolidated net surplus.